 Papagayo Peninsula

 The Papagayo Peninsula in northern Costa Rica is home to the most all-inclusive resorts in Costa Rica and some of the most beautiful white sandy beaches.
-As it’s only 30 minutes from the LIR International Airport, the Papagayo Peninsula is another top honeymoon and luxury destination.
+As it’s only 30 minutes from Guanacaste Airport, the Papagayo Peninsula is another top honeymoon and luxury destination.

 Why Visit